mogiiee/Real-time-stripe/readme.md

 1. **API Key**: Found in your Stripe Dashboard under Developers > API keys.
 2. **Endpoint Secret**: Create a webhook endpoint in Stripe Dashboard (Developers > Webhooks) using your Ngrok URL.
 Use the secret provided there.

+## Issues Faced

+- I had to spend alot of time figuring out what the logic will be for the local id and the id mentioned in Stripe

+- If you see my initial commits, I tried using Kafka with a producer and consumer queue.
+I could not figure out how I can include it as a container and run it with docker-compose.
+Hence I decided to go with RabbitMQ

 ## API Endpoints

 - **Greeting to the people of Zenskar with love**: `GET /`